 Some people find Christmas, for example, very stressful.
 There's the increased financial pressure to buy gifts, more food around (some of it not healthy or enjoyable), travel at a time of year when there are a lot of others doing the same thing, seeing people you feel 'obligated' to see rather than motivated, amongst other things.
 What might it be like if you celebrate your occasions the way you want to celebrate them?

 Some families have rituals around Christmas like:

-no gifts for anyone under 18
+no gifts for anyone over 18

 healthy, light summer foods in our warm hemisphere

 Secret Santa gifts for adults if any gifts are purchased at all